Intent

 At Bledington Primary School, we follow the Gloucestershire Agreed Syllabus for RE 2017- 2022.
 This has been extended to run until 2024.

 Teachers are familiar with previous and subsequent year group’s content in order to link learning and build on previous knowledge through planning and reviewing the class RE evidence book.
+When planning, teachers refer to the Gloucestershire agreed syllabus and shared assessment grids to ensure that progression is followed throughout the school.

 Time is taken to make sure that the correct language is used for each year group and this vocabulary is developed as the cohorts move through the school.

-We welcome visitors from different religions into school to tell us about their beliefs, either in a whole school assembly or during class lessons.
 We also learn about various festivals and cultural events.
 At Bledington, our infants participate in a Nativity play and at Christmas we hold a carol service in our local church.
-Harvest is celebrated with a collection for our North Cotswold Food Bank whilst Easter celebrations include a whole school egg hunt and a traditional “bonnet” parade.
+Harvest is celebrated with a collection for our North Cotswold Food Bank whilst Easter celebrations include a whole school egg hunt, an Easter garden competition and a traditional “bonnet” parade.

 Impact